 To file a trademark, you need to be aware of the following steps:

-- Select a Trademark: To differentiate your products and services in this market scenario, your trademark should be unique, non-descriptive, and different.
+- To differentiate your products and services in this market scenario, your trademark should be unique, non-descriptive, and different.

-- Conduct search for Trademark: This search lets you know if there are any similar trademarks out there.
+- This search lets you know if there are any similar trademarks out there.
 You can find out if they are registered or not.
 Thus, allowing you to avoid trademark lawsuits.

 - You must file a trademark registration application with the correct class and details.
 The necessary forms must be submitted to the Controller General’s Office of Patents, Designs, and Trademarks.